D$_4$CNN$\times$AnaCal: Physics-Informed Machine Learning for Accurate and Precise Weak Lensing Shear Estimation: Methods

 Each model is trained for 50 epochs using the AdamW optimizer \citep{AdamW} and Huber loss \citep{Huber_Loss}.
+To balance predictive performance with computational efficiency, particularly with a view toward training and inference on CPU-based clusters, we adopt a compact five-layer CNN with 32 feature channels and approximately $\sim110$k trainable parameters.
+We explore several candidate values for the learning rate and weight decay.
+An initial learning rate of $10^{-3}$ and a weight decay of $10^{-4}$ provide a stable convergence and good validation performance, and are consequently adopted throughout this work.
 We adopt a learning rate scheduler that reduces the learning rate by a factor of $0.316$ if the validation loss improves by less than $1\%$ over 5 epochs, allowing more efficient convergence.
 Early stop is adopted once the learning rate falls below $10^{-5}$ to avoid unnecessary computation.
 To further increase the diversity of the training data, data augmentation is applied during training, including random $90^\circ$ rotations, mirroring, and additional noise realizations.
 Basic settings of the training set and various hyperparameters are summarized in \autoref{table:hyperparams}.